raguramsiva/Software-Design-Patterns-and-OOP-Project/phase2/design_document.md

 ## Major Design Decisions

 1. We decided to continue with a command line user interface for Phase 2.
-We did this so we can focus our project more on implementing design patterns,  adhering to Clean Architecture and SOLID principles, and adding additional functionality.
+We already have a `PromptIterator` class that can iterate through command prompts which is useful in a command-line interface.
+We also did this so we can focus our project more on implementing design patterns,  adhering to Clean Architecture and SOLID principles, and adding additional functionality.

 2. We decided to expand on our UI by adding a main menu where users can view products contained in the store inventory prior to making a transaction.
 In phase 1, users had to view products in the .JSON files in our database.
 Now, products are displayed in our command line UI.

 3. We decided to add a login system where users can login/signup using login credentials.
 These login credentials are saved and serialized in a `.ser` file.
+So we have additional data persistence.

 ## How our Project adheres to Clean Architecture

 Our dependencies now all point inwards. i.e. Classes in the outer layer all depend on classes within the same layer, or depend on classes in the next inner layer.
 Our classes are now well encapsulated.

 We created boundary interfaces between certain layers of clean architecture.
 For instance, our `DatabaseAccess` class implements a `DatabaseAccessBoundary` interface.
 And our controller class `TransactionSystem` depends on the interface `DatabaseAccessBoundary`, as opposed to directly depending on the implementing class `DatabaseAccess`.
 So we use dependency inversion, as required.
-We have similar boundaries for our login system.
+Our other boundary interfaces include `LoginInputBoundary`, `InventorySystemBoundary` and `UserManagerBoundary`.

 We packaged our code according to layers, and hence our import statements show that each class imports classes within the same layer of clean architecture, or the next inner layer.